Swetrix/swetrix/README.md

 If you want to try out Swetrix on a local machine for the development purposes (e.g. to create a new feature), please refer to our [CONTRIBUTING.MD](CONTRIBUTING.MD) file - it contains all the needed information on how to start with Swetrix.

 ### For production purposes
-If you want to self-host Swetrix to use it in production, please refer to our official [self-host documentation](https://docs.swetrix.com/selfhosting/how-to).
+If you want to self-host Swetrix to use it in production, please refer to our official [self-hosting documentation](https://docs.swetrix.com/selfhosting/how-to).

 ## Donate
 You can support the project by donating us at https://ko-fi.com/andriir \